vuejs/vue-test-utils/docs/en/api/wrapper/setProps.md

 expect(wrapper.vm.foo).to.equal('bar')
 ```

 You can also pass a `propsData` object, which will initialize the Vue instance with passed values.
-This is useful if you have a component or instance that has props which are `required`.

 ``` js
 // Foo.vue